morphx666/AnyDeskAB/README.md

 * Allow to manually configure the location of all required resources
 * Add support to detect the location of the resources when running under non-Windows platforms
 * Cleanup and simplify the code

+AnyDesk is a registered trademark of philandro Software GmbH